arthurgouveia/arthurgouveia.github.io/_posts/2016-11-05-a11yto-accessibility-toronto-camp.markdown

 On November 5th, 2016, I attended to a super cool event full of brilliant people in Toronto: "#a11yTO - Accessibility Toronto Camp".
 Was super enlightening and at the same time great for validating some ideas and practices I've been acquiring/doing through my time working with accessibility.
 I figured that dumping the notes I got there would be a good thing for further reference, so here it is.

 ### Opening notes
 - Focusing on getting value out of people participating.
-Create evangelists - spread the word.
+  - Create evangelists - spread the word.
 - a11yTO - largest a11y camp in the world
 - There will be a conference on 2017
 - Camp will be happening as usual, yearly, around the same time
 - Next year, the meet-ups will be sort of made with a curriculum.
 Walk people through a11y through the year
 - Conferences will be specially focused on training folks
-- a11y is not only the right thing, not only legal obligation, is a force for positive change, sort of new ideas and catalyst for innovation
+- a11y is not only the right thing, not only legal obligation, is a force for positive change, source of new ideas and catalyst for innovation
 - Government is highly interested into making an effort for a better a11y.
-PM appointed the first "minister of a11y" and is personally involved on the efforts
+  - PM appointed the first "minister of a11y" and is personally involved on the efforts
 - [Johnny Taylor](http://ajohnnytaylor.org/) - presented using a text reader.
 Interested to see he's using a MacBook.
   - Almost cried here.
 Big heart punch
   - Locked-in syndrome